 - Genetics plays an important role in the development of heart disease.

-- Sedentary and physically inactive lifestyle makes individuals vulnerable to heart disease.
+- A sedentary and physically inactive lifestyle makes individuals vulnerable to heart disease.

 Signs of heart disease should not be ignored.
 Medical treatment can help reduce the adverse effects and prolong the life span of an individual.
 If not treated heart disease may cause several complications, some of heart disease facts are listed below:

-- Heart attack often occurs due to a decreased blood flow to the heart.
+- A heart attack often occurs due to a decreased blood flow to the heart.

 - Ischemic stroke can occur as the blood flow to the brain is narrowed.

 - Sudden cardiac arrest can lead to the death of the individual.

 - The aneurysm is a life-threatening complication in which the artery is bulged and may burst to lead to severe internal bleeding.